kgisl/cs8251/notes/unit5.md

 ### Creating Random Access File

-Function fwrite transfers a specified number of bytes beginning at a specified location in memory to a file.
+Function **fwrite** transfers a specified number of bytes beginning at a specified location in memory to a file.
 The data is written beginning at the location in the file indicated by the file position pointer.
 Function fread transfers a specified number of bytes from the location in the file specified by the file position pointer to an area in memory beginning with a specified address.
 Now, when writing an integer, instead of using which could print a single digit or as many as 11 digits (10 digits plus a sign, each of which requires 1 byte of storage) for a four-byte integer, we can use which always writes four bytes on a system with four-byte integers from a variable number to the file represented by fPtr (we’ll explain the 1 argument shortly).
 Later, fread can be used to read those four bytes into an integer variable number.
-Although fread and fwrite read and write data, such as integers, in fixed-size rather than variable-size format, the data they handle are processed in computer “raw data” format (i.e., bytes of data) rather than in printf’s and scanf’s human-readable text format.
+Although fread and fwrite read and write data, such as integers, in fixed-size rather than variable-size format, the data they handle are processed in computer “raw data” format (i.e., bytes of data) rather than in printf’s and **scanf**’s human-readable text format.
 Because the “raw” representation of data is system dependent, “raw data” may not be readable on other systems, or by programs produced by other compilers or with other compiler options.

 Functions fwrite and fread are capable of reading and writing arrays of data to and from disk.
 The third argument of both fread and fwrite is the number of elements in the